MRes Health Research (Online)

 Our Health Research Masters degree equips you to conduct high quality, rigorous research.
 You’ll benefit from our strong emphasis on both theoretical and practical skills and you'll be supported by a multidisciplinary team of experienced researchers and health professionals.

 The course is suitable for diverse backgrounds including medicine, nursing, midwifery, allied health, social work, social and natural sciences.
-It's for anyone wishing to pursue a career in health research.
+It's for anyone wishing to pursue a career in health research or to study for a PhD.

 The course is entirely online, giving you the freedom to work towards a Masters around your personal and professional commitments.